csw220001/bingus/proposal.md

 - I will need to refresh my memory on if, elif, and else statements, as well as the most efficient and concise ways to handle a surplus of them.
 - I will need to learn and/or relearn how to handle text strings that include variables.
 - It is likely I will face some challenges organizing my project into functions which can pull from each other.
 I will need to refresh myself on functions and function interaction.
-- I could potentially research giving the player the ability to click on their desired answer and have the program respond accordingly, but I will likely just have the player select answer choices based on an assigned number or letter.
+- I could potentially research giving the player the ability to click on their desired answer and have the program respond accordingly, but I will likely just have the player input answer choices based on an assigned number or letter.

 ## Outcomes
 Ideal Outcome: